Deck Builder Services

 Do I need a permit to build a deck in Toronto?

 Yes, in most cases.
-In Toronto, any deck over 24 inches from grade requires a building permit.
+In Toronto, any deck over 24 inches from grade requires a building permit — applications go through the Toronto Building Division.
 Decks attached to the house also require permits regardless of height.
+In Mississauga, the City of Mississauga Building Division handles permits on the same 24-inch threshold.
+In Vaughan, the City of Vaughan Building Standards reviews applications — typically a 3–6 week turnaround.
 We handle the full permit application process as part of our service — you do not need to navigate the city process on your own.

 How long does it take to build a deck in the GTA?

-Permit approvals typically take 2–8 weeks depending on the municipality.
+Permit approvals vary by municipality.
+Toronto Building Division approvals typically run 2–6 weeks.
+Mississauga and Vaughan tend to be in the 3–6 week range.
 Once permits are approved, most deck builds take 1–3 weeks to complete.
 We provide a realistic timeline at the quote stage so you can plan around it.

 What is the best deck material for Toronto winters?